G5/g5_prom_rails/README.md

 ```

 This metric is left un-namespaced because it gives you the ability to compare these values across applications, while still allowing them to be limited to a single app via PromQL.
 The values will automatically be refreshed when the application-level metrics endpoint is hit.

+## Development

+To run this engine's tests, you need redis running.
+Sorry.
+You need to do some finagling to get Sidekiq using fakeredis, and I didn't feel like spending the time on it.
+I'm using Sidekiq::Stats, which isn't part of any of sidekiq's normal testing setup.

 ## License